Montrose (album): Legacy

 Some critics have arguably labeled it the "first American heavy metal album".
 Often being cited as "America's answer to Led Zeppelin", it is held to be influential among hard rock and heavy metal musicians.
+Classic Rock Magazine named the album as one of the "albums that built heavy metal" in 2021.
+Staff writers for the site wrote: "Even today, nearly 50 years down the line, the record’s power remains undiminished.
+If a band came along sounding like this in 2020, they’d be hailed as the saviours of rock’n’roll.
+Yes, Montrose is that timeless."

 Montrose was voted as the 4th best Metal Album of All Time by Kerrang! magazine in 1989.
 That same year, Hit Parader named it within the Top 100 Heavy Metal albums of all time.